 - pH Values of Various Foods (Appendix 1, scroll down on page) (Oklahoma State University Food Technology Fact Sheet) (PDF 479 KB)

-Acidified low-acid foods processed in California must comply with the California Inspection Program (CA Dept. of Public Heath) Associated forms are from CDPH, except where noted below.
+Acidified low-acid foods processed in California must comply with the California Cannery Inspection & Licensing Program (CA Dept. of Public Heath) Associated forms are from CDPH, except where noted below.

 What to Do When - A Timeline: